dailystory/docs/articles/sdk/index.md

----
-layout: _ArticleLayout
+{
-title: DailyStory SDK Documentation
+title: 'DailyStory SDK Documentation',
-description: Documentation for DailyStory's SDK
+description: 'Documentation for DailyStory\'s SDK'
----
+}
 # DailyStory SDK
 The DailyStory SDKs are [open source and published on GitHub](https://github.com/dailystory/SDKs/).
 There are currently two published SDKs.